-Some companies also offer discounts if you bundle your renters insurance plan with another plan, like auto insurance, or if you pay your annual premium at once instead of monthly.
+An insurance company may also offer discounts if you bundle your renters insurance plan with another insurance plan, like auto insurance, or if you pay your annual premium at once instead of monthly.

 Another huge way to save: increase your credit score.
 This one takes time, but as your score gets higher, you can get better renters insurance rates.